The Dangers of Swimming and Drinking From Ponds, Lochs and Lakes

 Symptoms of Blue Green Algae Ingestion

 Symptoms can arise very quickly however on occasion can take several days to appear.
 Symptoms may include Diarrhoea and vomiting and often excessive drooling.
-Other more serious symptoms may include seizures, weakness, breathing difficulties, confusion and disorientation or your dog may collapse and become unconsciousness.
+Other more serious symptoms may include seizures, weakness, breathing difficulties, confusion and disorientation or your dog may collapse and become unconscious.

-Contact your vet immediately and let them know of your blue-green algae concerns if your dog shows any of these signs following swimming or paddling in water.
+Contact your vet immediately and let them know of your blue-green algae concerns if your dog shows any of these signs following swimming or paddling in the water.

 Blue-green algae poisoning can often be deadly with no available antidote and exposure can also lead to future fatal liver failure.
 A vet will most likely try to make your dog sick, in an attempt to flush out any of the toxins from the bacteria.

 Keep your hairy hounds safe this summer, when out and about for long periods of time carry fresh water to keep your dog hydrated.
 Teach your dog not to drink from natural water sources unless you’re 100% sure they are safe.
-Keep your dog on a lead if unsure and keep a watch out for blue green algae on any bodies of water you and your dog are visiting.
+Keep your dog on a lead if unsure and keep a watch out for blue-green algae on any bodies of water you and your dog are visiting.